hackware1993/Flutter_ConstraintLayout/README.md

 # Greatly improve Flutter development experience and efficiency.
 Improve application performance

-No matter how complex the layout is and how deep the constraints are, it has almost the same performance as Flex and Stack.
+No matter how complex the layout is and how deep the constraints are, it has almost the same performance as a single Flex or Stack.
 When facing complex layouts, it provides better performance, flexibility, and a very flat code hierarchy than Flex and Stack.
 Say no to 'nested hell'.

 View [Flutter Web Online Example](https://constraintlayout.flutterfirst.cn)